Dorian

 David wasn’t done.

-“And Constanza. . . ” he said, voice lower now.
+“And Constanza. . .” he said, voice lower now.
 “I keep trying.
 Dropping hints.
 Hoping she’ll notice.
 Hoping she’ll. . .
 I don’t know, feel something too.
 But lately, it’s like she’s pulling away.
-Like she’s decided we’re just friends and she’s sticking to that script, no matter what I say or do.”
-He gave a hollow laugh, barely audible.
+Like she’s decided we’re just friends and she’s sticking to that, no matter what I say or do.”
+He let out a quiet laugh.
 “I know it’s dumb.
 I should just let it go.”

 “It’s not dumb,” Dorian said.
 “Wanting someone to like you back?
 That’s not dumb.”